 Webmasters for small businesses often do it all; from website design and content development, to search engine optimization (SEO), hosting and support.
-You need an experienced, creative multitasker whom you can trust with the keys to your website -- the online gateway to your brand.
+You need an experienced, creative multitasker whom you can trust with the keys to your website.
 But how can you find someone who is up to these business-critical tasks?

-The information below, by technology news reporter Kim Lachance Shandrow, provides helpful answers to 10 important questions to ask your potential business webmaster. ~ Kenneth Greenberg :: Professional Website Webmaster since 1999
+The information below, by tech reporter Kim Shandrow, provides helpful answers to 10 important questions to ask your potential webmaster. ~ Kenneth Greenberg :: WordPress Webmaster

 2. May I have a list of your current and past clients?
 Candidates should readily provide contact information for existing and past clients, says Chris Turzo, managing director of Goodwyn, Powell & Turzo, an executive recruiting firm that specializes in IT and clean technology.
 "Directly speaking with people a candidate has worked for is an essential step in the hiring process because it helps you establish how reliable and results-driven" he or she is.
 Many contract webmasters work independently on their own time schedules, he adds, so ask if they work well without a lot of structure and still deliver desired results on time.